stakater/continuous-integration-deployment/README.md

 # continuous-delivery-deployment
 what is continuous delivery? what is continuous deployment? what is release strategy?

+## Creating a Release Strategy

+The most important part of creating a release strategy is for the application’s stakeholders to meet up during the project planning process.
+The point of their discussions should be working out a common understanding concerning the deployment and maintenance of the application throughout its lifecycle.
+This shared understanding is then captured as the release strategy.
+This document will be updated and maintained by the stakeholders throughout the application’s life.
+When creating the first version of your release strategy at the beginning of the project, you should consider including the following:

+- An asset and configuration management strategy.
+- A description of the technology used for deployment.
+This should be agreed upon by both the operations and development teams.
+- A plan for implementing the deployment pipeline.
+- An enumeration of the environments available for acceptance, capacity, integration, and user acceptance testing, and the process by which builds will be moved through these environments.
+- A description of the processes to be followed for deployment into testing and production environments, such as change requests to be opened and approvals that need to be granted.
+- Requirements for monitoring the application, including any APIs or services the application should use to notify the operations team of its state.
+- A discussion of the method by which the application’s deploy-time and runtime configuration will be managed, and how this relates to the automated deployment process.
+- Description of the integration with any external systems.
+At what stage and how are they tested as part of a release?
+How do the operations personnel communicate with the provider in the event of a problem?
+- Details of logging so that operations personnel can determine the application’s state and identify any error conditions.
+- A disaster recovery plan so that the application’s state can be recovered following a disaster.
+The service-level agreements for the software, which will determine whether the application will require techniques like failover and other high-availability strategies.
+- Production sizing and capacity planning: How much data will your live application create?
+How many log files or databases will you need?
+How much bandwidth and disk space will you need?
+What latency are clients expecting?
+- An archiving strategy so that production data that is no longer needed can be kept for auditing or support purposes.
+- How the initial deployment to production works?
+- How fixing defects and applying patches to the production environment will be handled?
+- How upgrades to the production environment will be handled, including data migration?
+- How application support will be managed?

+### The Release Plan

 ## Deploying and Promoting Your Application

 The key to deploying any application in a reliable, consistent manner is constant practice: Use the same process to deploy to every environment, including production.